scikit-learn/enhancement_proposals/slep006/proposal.rst

     >>> sel = SelectKBest(k=2)
     >>> pipe = make_pipeline(sel, log_reg)
     >>> pipe.fit(X, y, sample_weight=weights, groups=groups)

+Note that if a _consumer_ or a _router_ starts accepting and consuming a certain metadata, the developer API allows the developers to raise a warning and avoid silent behavior changes in users' code.
+See the draft implementation for more details.

 Different Scoring and Fitting Weights
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~